Digital Sundial

 Blueprints:

-3D-printed shadow-mask sundials appeared in approximately 2015, 31 years after the 1984 Hines’ digital sundial, and do not use actual 7-segment numerals.
-The Hines’ Digital Sundial is the only true digital sundial with 7-segment numerals.
+Plastic-novelty shadow-mask sundials appeared 30 years after the Hines’ digital sundial.
+The Hines Digital Sundial is the first and only true digital sundial with 7-segment numerals.

 Activity: